NeXt-Warning-System/documentation/xws-contact-web/README.md

 ## Objective

-* Improve the user completion journey rates by providing a clear simple registation service
+* Improve the user completion journey rates by providing a clear simple registration service
 * Remove the need for a user account number and password
 * Stop incorrect contact details from being entered into the system be using a contact verification process
-* Remove duplicate accounts carried over from the incumbant system
+* Remove duplicate accounts carried over from the incumbent system
 * All users to register to receive warning information for "places" such as villages, towns and cities
-* Allow our opt-out users to cancel or upgrade their registations
+* Allow our opt-out users to cancel or upgrade their registrations
-* Ultimately, create a simpler, quicker and faster registation, maintenance and cancellation process for our users
+* Ultimately, create a simpler, quicker and faster registration, maintenance and cancellation process for our users

 ## Description of work